Mandai burnt car murder: Trial of Maniam Rathinswamy

-Anandan submitted to the court that Maniam, whom he argued was not involved in the murder, should not be regarded as one who shared the common intention with Asokan to kill Tan given that there was no premeditation to cause Tan to die and it resulted from a conflict, and he argued that the slash wounds inflicted by Asokan were responsible for causing Tan's death.
+Anandan submitted to the court that Maniam, whom he argued was not involved in the murder, should not be regarded as one who shared the common intention with Asokan to kill Tan, given that there was no premeditation to cause Tan to die and it resulted from a conflict.
+He argued that the slash wounds inflicted by Asokan were responsible for causing Tan's death.
 However, the prosecution argued that there was circumstantial evidence that suggested both Maniam and Asokan had willingly acted with the common intention to perpertuate Tan's killing and the intention was evident from Maniam's assistance of Asokan's actions before, during and after Tan's death.

 On 3 December 1993, Maniam, whose defence was rejected, was convicted of murder and sentenced to death by the trial judge T. S. Sinnathuray, who formerly heard the case of child killer Adrian Lim (executed in 1988).
 Subsequently, Maniam's appeal against his conviction was rejected on 16 March 1994.